zhuzhanji/NorovirusGenotyping/lab_book.md

 e.g. python blastn.py './../new_data/test_norovirus.fasta' './../new_data/test_result.csv'

+**Function**

--workflow.py (under development)
+- workflow.py (under development)

+It conducts the typing of norovirus.
+Currently it can only assign genogroup using BLAST analysis.
+Then it checks if the matching segment meets the length and region criteria.

+Todo:

-Currently it can assign genogroup after BLAST analysis.
-It then checks if the matching segment meets the length and region criteria.
-If all criteria are met, we should align the query sequence against the pre-aligned clustal file.
-Then phylogenectic trees should be constructed from this alignment.
-A genotype then can be assigned based on the supporting value.
+If all criteria are met, we should align the query sequence against the pre-aligned clustal alignment.
+Then phylogenectic trees should be constructed from this alignment using PAUP*.
+A genotype then can be assigned based on the supporting value of this query in the tree.